 Real-World Performance of In Vitro Diagnostics (PIVD)

-The Reagan-Udall Foundation for the FDA (FDA Foundation) has launched its first research funding program to evaluate the Real-World Performance of In Vitro Diagnostics (PIVD).
-The purpose of this research program is to evaluate real-world performance for two types of diagnostic tests (antigen and molecular) and to determine how RWD/RWE can be leveraged for Emergency Use Authorizations (EUA) or full market approvals (FMA).
+In March of 2022, the Reagan-Udall Foundation for the FDA (FDA Foundation) launched its first research funding program to evaluate the Real-World Performance of In Vitro Diagnostics (PIVD).
+The purpose of this research program is to evaluate real-world performance for two types of diagnostic tests (antigen and molecular) and to determine how RWD/RWE can be leveraged for Emergency Use Authorizations (EUA) to market authorization.

 The FDA Foundation awarded $1.8 million in funding for two PIVD research projects.
-Beth Israel Deaconess Medical Center will receive $898,045 to study antigen and molecular COVID-19 tests using real-world patient data.
-IDx20 will receive $893,500 to compare the performance of COVID-19 antigen tests in clinical settings versus real-world data collection.
+Beth Israel Deaconess Medical Center studies antigen and molecular COVID-19 tests using real-world patient data.
+IDx20 compared the performance of COVID-19 antigen tests in clinical settings versus real-world data collection.
 Their project includes a coalition of teams from the City of Chelsea, MA.
-More information about the awardee projects is available here.
+More information about the awardee projects is available in their research papers below.
+An analysis of both projects is also available.

 Research results are expected to increase knowledge of real-world diagnostic test performance while informing a framework for IVD test developers to collect and analyze data for regulatory submissions.
-Projects may enable regulatory submissions from SARS-CoV-2 IVD manufacturers for EUA or FMA.
+Projects may enable regulatory submissions from SARS-CoV-2 IVD manufacturers for EUA.